Entanglement of midspectrum eigenstates of chaotic many-body systems: Reasons for deviation from random ensembles: Introduction

 In this work, we consider the bipartite entanglement entropy of mid-spectrum eigenstates.
-For definiteness, we will focus on spin-$1/2$ chains with $L$ sites with all symmetries broken, so that the Hilbert space is $D=2^L$, and consider the entanglement between two subsystems ($A$, $B$) of equal size, $L/2$ sites each \cite{EE-defn_footnote}.
-In this case, the random states have an average EE well-approximated by the Page formula \cite{page1993}, $S_{\rm Page} = \log D_{A}-\frac{1}{2}$, where $D_{A}=2^{L/2}$ is the size of the reduced Hilbert space of the $A$ subsystem~\footnote{When the subsystems are unequal, the Page value is $\log D_{\rm A} - D^2_{\rm A}/(2D)$, with $D=D_A D_B=2^L$.
-If the Hilbert space is restricted by additional symmetries (e.g., number conservation) then the expressions for entanglement entropy are not as simple}.
+For definiteness, we focus on spin-$1/2$ chains with $L$ sites with all symmetries broken, so that the Hilbert space is $D=2^L$, and consider the entanglement between two subsystems ($A$, $B$) of equal size.
+In this case, the random states have an average EE well-approximated by the Page formula \cite{page1993, SM}, $S_{\rm Page} = \log D_{A}-\frac{1}{2}$, where $D_{A}=2^{L/2}$ is the size of the reduced Hilbert space of the $A$ subsystem.
 Although the mid-spectrum eigenstates are expected to be random, numerically calculated mid-spectrum entanglement in finite-size many-body systems~--~both in the existing literature \cite{Beugeling_entanglement_JSM2015, Balents_SYK_entanglement_PRB2018, LeBlond_Vidmar_Rigol_PRE2019_integrable} and in this work~--~systematically fall below the Page value.
 The deviation decreases more slowly with system size than the width of the state-to-state fluctuations of EEs, which means that the deviation is significant at {\it any} finite size.
 To the best of our knowledge, the origin of this subtle, systematic and seemingly universal effect has not been addressed so far.
 In this work, we present a study of this discrepancy, uncovering the ways in which mid-spectrum eigenstates deviate from random states.